Contents at a glance:

 Phase 2: Implementation

 Phase 2, completed in March 2009, involved the development and field testing of a broad range of tools, methodologies and training resources to be used by persons with disabilities and their organizations around the world to monitor disability rights.

 Phase 3: Development of Regional Centres and Putting the Tools into Practice

-Phase 3, now in progress, involves using the instruments and tools developed and field-tested during Phase 2 to expand capacity-building, training and monitoring activities to at least 20 more countries, fostering permanence and sustainability of monitoring.
-In collaboration with partner organizations of persons with disabilities, regional centres are being established in five regions across the globe to act as focal points for disability rights monitoring activities occuring in Phase 3 and following the completion of the DRPI project.
-The sustainability of monitoring activities is being fostered by increasing and strengthening the international network of persons with disabilities and disability organizations with the skills to manage, coordinate and participate in disability rights monitoring projects.
-Collaborations begun during Phase 2 are continuing and new partnerships are being explored.
-Capacity is being developed among disability organizations at the grassroots and persons with disabilities are being engaged at the national, regional and international levels.
+Phase 3, completed in 2012, involved using the instruments and tools developed and field-tested during Phase 2 to expand capacity-building, training and monitoring activities to at least 20 more countries, fostering permanence and sustainability of monitoring.
+In collaboration with partner organizations of persons with disabilities, regional centres were established in four regions across the globe to act as focal points for disability rights monitoring activities occurring in Phase 3 and following the completion of the DRPI project.
+The sustainability of monitoring activities was fostered by increasing and strengthening the international network of persons with disabilities and disability organizations with the skills to manage, coordinate and participate in disability rights monitoring projects.
+Collaborations that began during Phase 2 continued and new partnerships were being explored.
+Capacity was being developed among disability organizations at the grassroots and persons with disabilities were being engaged at the national, regional and international levels.
 By the end of Phase 3, a strong foundation will be in place for a comprehensive and sustainable global disability rights monitoring system, involving the networks and organizations of persons with disabilities needed to support the work.